withastro/docs/src/pages/en/core-concepts/astro-components.md

 #### Dynamic Attributes

-Local variables can be added into attribute values for both HTML elements and components:
+Local variables can be used in curly braces to pass attribute values to both HTML elements and components:

 ```astro
 ---